OllieJones/sqlite-object-cache/readme.txt

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing)) are ubiquitous in computing, and WordPress has its own caching subsystem.
 Caches contain short-term copies of the results of expensive database lookups or computations, and allow software to use the copy rather than repeating the expensive operation.
 This plugin (like other object-caching plugins) extends WordPress's caching subsystem to save those short-term copies from page view to page view.
 WordPress's cache happens to be a [memoization](https://en.wikipedia.org/wiki/Cache_(computing)#Memoization) cache.

 Without a persistent object cache, every WordPress page view must use your MariaDB or MySQL database server to retrieve everything about your site.
-When a user requests a page, WordPress starts from scratch and gets everything it needs from your database server.
+When a user requests a page, WordPress starts from scratch and loads everything it needs from your database server.
 Only then can it deliver content to your user.
-With a persistent object cache, WordPress has immediate access to much of the information it needs.
+With a persistent object cache, WordPress immediately loads much of the information it needs.
 This lightens the load on your  database server and delivers content to your users faster.

 Thanks to [Till Krüss](https://profiles.wordpress.org/tillkruess/).
 His [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin serves as a model for this one.
-And thanks to [Ari Stathopoulos](https://profiles.wordpress.org/aristath/) for reviewing this.
+And thanks to [Ari Stathopoulos](https://profiles.wordpress.org/aristath/) and [Jonny Harris](https://profiles.wordpress.org/spacedmonkey/) for reviewing this.
 (All defects are, of course, entirely the author's responsibility.)

 == Installation ==